hknd23/DeepLearningCausal/README.md

                hidden.layer = c(2, 2), linear.output = FALSE)
 ```
 #### Plotting Treatment Effects From Deep Neural Meta-Learners
-The **DeepLearningCausal** package enables users to plot the estimated CATE of the treatment indicator of interest on the outcome measure obtained from the T-, S- X-, and R-learner models that are each estimated by using deep neural networks.
-For the sake of brevity, we illustrate the CATE of the *Strong Leader* treatment on *Support War* from the S-Learner model estimated using deep neural networks **here**.
+Users can also illustrate the estimated CATE with confidence intervals and its distribution of the estimated CATE all the meta-learner models esimated by deep neural networks, as demonstrated in our accompanying paper (Huynh et al., 2025).
+The `hte_plot` function also enables users to illustrate and heterogeneous treatment effects (HTE) from the deep neural network-based meta-learner models in the package.
+The HTE plots from the deep neural network-based T-learner and X-learner are presented in the accompany paper mentioned above, while those from the S-Learner and R-leaner model in this case are as follows:

-Users can employ the `hte_plot` function to extract and illustrate heterogeneous treatment effects associated with the CATE obtained from the three meta-learner models in the package that are each estimated by using deep neural networks.
-As an example, we demonstrate the heterogeneous treatment effects (for three subgroups) obtained from the S-Learner model estimated via deep neural networks **here**.
+(HTE plot for deep neural network based S-learner and R-learner model here)

-Furthermore, our package allows users to display and assess the distribution and pairwise correlations of estimated individual treatment effects from the four meta-learner models estimated via deep neural networks as shown **here**.
+Furthermore, our package allows users to display and assess the distribution and pairwise correlations of estimated individual treatment effects from the four meta-learner models estimated via deep neural networks which is demonstrated in our paper associated with this GitHub repo.

 #### Tutorials for Deep Neural Meta-Learners
 The tutorial for `metalearner_deepneural` for the S-learner is [here](/tutorial.md#deep-neural-s-learner).
 The tutorial for `metalearner_deepneural` for the T-learner is [here](/tutorial.md#deep-neural-t-learner).
 The tutorial for `metalearner_deepneural` for the X-learner is [here](/tutorial.md#deep-neural-x-learner).
 The tutorial for `metalearner_deepneural` for the R-learner is [here](/tutorial.md#deep-neural-r-learner).